bittorrent/BTIPs/BTIPS/BTIP-90.md

 ## Backwards Compatibility

 This proposal introduces a breaking change.
-All GRPC endpoints related to challenge will be removed.
 All nodes should upgrade to interact with the new smart contract.

 ## Test Cases